Game Species

 Kudu

-The roan antelope is rare and proud—hunting one is considered a special achievement in African wildlife.
+The roan is rare and proud—hunting it is considered a special achievement in African wildlife.

 Eland Cape